-People Have Mixed Feelings About Two Things Post Malone Did Today
+Rapper Post Malone Just Apologized For Riding Around Las Vegas In An Armed Humvee

 Many people said it was insensitive of the 22-year-old rapper, whose real name is Austin Richard Post, to do in a city where a gunman in October killed 58 people, making it the deadliest shooting in US history.

-A porn star tweeted for girls at the Adult Entertainment Expo, which Malone had been spotted at, to avoid him because of the video.
+Christie Stevens, an adult film star, tweeted for girls at the Adult Entertainment Expo, where Malone had been spotted, to avoid him because of the video.

 Advertisement